apache/druid/docs/querying/projections.md

   :::

 Projections are a type of aggregation that is computed and stored as part of your datasource in a segment.
-When using rollups to preaggregate rows are based on a specific granularity, the source rows are no longer available.
+When using rollups to pre-aggregate rows are based on a specific granularity, the source rows are no longer available.
 Projections, on the other hand, don't affect the source dimensions.
 They remain part of your datasource and are queryable.

 The pre-aggregated data can speed up queries by reducing the number of rows that need to be processed for any shape that matches a projection.
 Thus, we recommend you build projections for commonly used queries.
 For example, you define the following projection in your datasource: